OOPSpam/docs/source/index.html.md

 `POST /spamdetection/report`

-You can use this endpoint to report any false positives and false negatives to us.
-All the submissions will be available on [OOPSpam Dashboard](https://app.oopspam.com/) under the Reported page.
-The status of each report will be either <span style="color:green">Solved</span> or <span style="color:orange">Pending</span>.
-We then analyze them and improve detection for your use case.
-Every processed submission will be marked as <span style="color:green">Solved</span>.

 The request body is identical to [/spamdetection](#spam-detection) endpoint.
 The only difference is an extra boolean field `shouldBeSpam` which takes the value of `true` or `false`.
 This field tells us if a content is false negative or false positive.

 <table class="table">